 What is often missing from these views of character is akin to the actual meaning of the word.
 The word “character” refers to those qualities that are distinctive to the individual.

-Click here for a newly published articles on character.
+Click here for a library of research articles on character.

 - What are character strengths?

 Character strengths are positive traits - capacities humans have for thinking, feeling, and behaving in ways that benefit oneself and others.
 Specifically, they are the psychological ingredients for displaying virtues or human goodness.
 VIA views each person as having a capacity for expressing any of the 24 character strengths in the VIA Classification.
 Some strengths are easier and more natural for the individual to express (e.g., signature strengths), other strengths arise in particular situations where they are needed (phasic strengths), and other strengths are expressed to a lesser degree or lesser frequency (lesser strengths).

 - Character strengths have individual differences.
 Each is distinct from one another.